Spin Hall effect driven by the spin magnetic moment current in Dirac materials: Model analyses

 For the flow of spin magnetic moment, we obtain

 where $f_\mathrm{FD}$ is the Fermi-Dirac distribution function.
-For the energy integration, a cutoff energy $E_\mathrm{c}$ is introduced.
-We consider $E_\mathrm{c}$ should be determined by the band structure.
-From tight binding calculations, the conduction and valence bands near the Dirac point lie in the energy range of a few electron volts.
+For the energy integration, a cutoff energy $E_\mathrm{c}$ is introduced. $E_\mathrm{c}$ is determined by the band structure.
+From tight binding calculations, the valence band near the Dirac point lies in the energy range of a few electron volts.
 We thus set $E_\mathrm{c}$ to -5 eV in the calculations.
 At 0 K, the integration results in the following expression for $\sigma_\mathrm{SH}$\cite{fuseya2012jpsj1,fuseya2015jpsj}:

 This result is equal to that reported in Refs.~\cite{fuseya2012jpsj1,fuseya2015jpsj}.
 The present approach to obtain the form of $\sigma_\mathrm{SH}$ using spin Berry curvature is thus equivalent to that using thermal Green's functions.
 The unit of $\sigma_\mathrm{SH}$ is [C cm$^{-1}$].
 We define $\tilde{\sigma}_\mathrm{SH} \equiv \frac{2e}{\hbar} \sigma_\mathrm{SH}$, which has the same unit with conductivity, \textit{i.e.}, [$\Omega^{-1}$ cm$^{-1}$].
 In analogy to the carrier mobility (Eq.~(\ref{eq:nemu})), the spin Hall mobility is defined as